Shopify Catalog Operations & Automation

 3. Bulk Product CSV Build and Import

-I built a new product (Oversized V-Neck T-Shirt) and all variants in a CSV using Shopify’s sample CSV import template, then imported it into Shopify, enriched the product with categories, tags, images, and SEO fields, verified variant data and inventory, and published it.
-The workflow shows clean data structure, accurate variant creation, and a polished storefront result — turning a spreadsheet build into a fully merchandised live product.
+I built a new product (Oversized V-Neck T-Shirt) and its variants in a CSV using Shopify’s sample import template, then imported it into Shopify.
+After import, I enriched the product with categories, tags, images, and SEO fields, verified variant data and inventory, and published it.
+This section shows clean data structure, accurate variant creation, and a storefront-ready result from a spreadsheet build.

 3a.
 Shopify Product CSV

-Shopify-import formatted CSV defining product names, variant rows, SKUs, pricing tiers, and inventory fields, built for accurate bulk upload and scalable catalog updates.
+Shopify-formatted CSV defining product title, variant rows, SKUs, pricing, and inventory fields for accurate bulk upload and scalable updates.

 Download Import File